myNameisO-R/session-notebook-old/git-cheatsheet.md

 Open Terminal:

 On Windows, you can use Command Prompt or Git Bash.
-On macOS or Linux, open your Terminal application.

 Navigate to Your Repository:
 Use the cd command to change to the directory where your Git repository is located.
 For example: